 - Emotional Development – Before learning to read, children need to have a good self-concept and an understanding of how they fit into their world.

 - Cognitive Development – In the case of reading readiness, children need to have a cognitive level where they can both visually and auditorily discriminate between letter shapes and different letter sounds.
-Visual discrimination includes the ability to see likeness and differences among letter, such as being able to differentiate between the letters L and T, a and o, or 6 and 9.
-Auditory discrimination means that a child can hear the difference between /f/ and /v/ sounds, or they can hear the difference in ending in the words ‘cap’ and ‘cat’.
+Visual discrimination includes the ability to see likenesses and differences among letters.
+For example, being able to differentiate between the letters L and T, a and o, or 6 and 9.
+Auditory discrimination means that a child can hear the difference between /f/ and /v/ sounds.
+Or they can hear the difference in ending in the words ‘cap’ and ‘cat’.

 10 Signs of Reading Readiness

 - Your child has an interest.
-Not even the best reading programs, even those designed specifically to an individual child, can replace an interest in learning to read.
+Not even the best reading programs, even those designed specifically for an individual child, can replace an interest in learning to read.

 - Your child likes to retell stories.
 Have you ever noticed your child “reading” a familiar book by reciting memorized words?
 That is a good thing.
 So is making up stories during pretend play.

 - Your child can read her own name.
-Children are naturally drawn to their names, and once they get to the point where they can read their own name and differentiate it among others in a group, you child is getting closer to learning how to read.
+Children are naturally drawn to their names, and once they get to the point where they can read their own name and differentiate it from others in a group, your child is getting closer to learning how to read.

 - Your child can play with language by making rhymes.
 Rhyming is one of the first indicators of reading readiness.
 This is because much of phonics instruction deals with manipulating language, which also relates heavily to writing.